-SAN, as servicer, will collect the amounts due under the loans and transfer them to the treasury account no later than 24 hours after receipt.
-Its collections to the treasury account will be held for the issuer by SAN.
-This will partially mitigate the potential risk of funds being commingled in the originator's accounts.
+SAN, as servicer, collects the amounts due under the loans and transfers them to the treasury account no later than 24 hours after receipt.
+Its collections to the treasury account are held for the issuer by SAN.
+This partially mitigates the potential risk of funds being commingled in the originator's accounts.